 etc. like with the misfit numbers.

-Combined error factor, from Mandelbaum, is the sum of the squared errors
+Combined error factor, from Joel Mandelbaum, is the sum of the squared errors

 of the first basic three divided by the size of half a step.
 This makes it a